CrisFlagg/Ayush/game_design.md

   4) Apply collisions with walls and any bodies; remove casualties.
   5) Refill food up to target count.

+- No-move and termination:
+  - If an AI has no safe move, it still commits a direction (least-bad or straight) and may die during collision resolution; the engine never stalls.
+  - Only player death ends the run.
+AI deaths do not end the run; the game continues.

 ## Entities
 - Player snake: Blocky segments; head uses a distinct color.
 - AI snakes: Same physics and growth; can die from collisions.